octobercms/docs/backend-forms.md

 **imageWidth** | if using image type, the preview image will be displayed to this width, optional.
 **imageHeight** | if using image type, the preview image will be displayed to this height, optional.

-> **Note:** Unlike the [File Upload FormWidget](#widget-fileupload), the Media Finder FormWidget stores its data as a string representing the path to the image selected within the Media Library.
+> **Note**: Unlike the [File Upload form widget](#widget-fileupload), the Media Finder form widget stores its data as a string representing the path to the image selected within the Media Library.
+It should associate to a normal attribute on your model.

 <a name="widget-nestedform"></a>
 ### Nested Form
 `nestedform` - renders a nested form as the contents of this field, returns data as an array of the fields contained.

-> **NOTE:** In order to use this with a model, the field should be defined as a `jsonable` attribute, or as another attribute that can handle storing arrayed data.

     content:
         type: nestedform